PULdischo/dsf-static-web/content/sessions/week-2.md

 > Block quote.
 > Continuing the quote.

-1. Copy the following block quote code and paste it underneath the heading `## Section 1` in your `index.md` file.
+1. Mimic or copy the following block quote code and paste it underneath the heading `## Section 1` in your `index.md` file.
 Make sure to leave a blank line between the Section 1 heading and the following text:

 ```
-> Frederick Starr (1858-1933) was an American anthropologist at the University of Chicago who visited Japan frequently between 1904 and 1933.
+> Nineteen countries are represented as birthplaces of Latin American writers in the collections.
+Argentina, Cuba, and Mexico are the primary origins of the writers here.
 ```

 2. To see how your block quote will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
 Preview mode will allow you to see how your block quote will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.